agitrubard/hexalayered-architecture/README.md

 2. **Centrality of Domain Objects**: Put domain objects in the center of the application and execute business logic over these objects.
 3. **Dependency Injection**: Use Dependency Injection (DI) to manage interlayer dependencies.
-4. **Naming Consistency**: Stickly adhere to the specified naming standards.
+4. **Naming Consistency**: Sticky adhere to the specified naming standards.
 This facilitates the readability and maintenance of the code.
 5. **Protecting the Modular Structure**: Make each module independent in itself.
 Keep inter-module dependencies to a minimum.